Frequently asked questions about schools and child care during COVID-19

 We encourage all public and private schools to follow the Washington Office of Superintendent of Public Instruction (OSPI) guidance on re-opening schools.

-The Washington State Dept. of Health and OSPI also released a decision tree for schools considering when to open.
-It highlights a strong recommendation for 100% virtual learning in counties with greater than 75 COVID-19 cases per 100,000 people over the past 14 days.
+The Washington State Dept. of Health and OSPI also released a decision framework for schools considering when to open.
+It recommends a phased approach to in-person learning for younger learners and those with the highest needs in counties with greater than 350 COVID-19 cases per 100,000 people over the past 14 days.
 Data on these indicators is tracked and published daily Monday through Friday on our Key Indicators dashboard.

-The decision tree includes an option for limited in-person learning in small groups (called cohorts) of students for the highest need students, such as students with disabilities, students without a home, students farthest from educational justice, and younger learners.
+The decision framework recommends phased in in-person learning in groups of 15 or fewer students for pre-K through grade 5 and those with highest needs, such as students with disabilities, students without a home, and students farthest from educational justice.

 Like most public health guidance, Public Health relies on voluntary compliance through public education.
+Governor Inslee issued a proclamation requiring schools by law to implement health and safety measures, and mandating staff involvement in health and safety related decisions.
 If schools are opening while being unable to reduce the risk for in-school and community transmission, we will order those schools to close for in-person learning.

 - Symptom screening